svmiller/svmiller.github.io/_posts/2024-01-11-linear-model-diagnostics-by-ir-example.md

 <sup></sup> + p &lt; 0.1, * p &lt; 0.05</td></tr></tfoot>
 </table>

 </div>

 A similar story will still emerge.
 What statistical significance you'd like to report is sensitive to the heteroskedasticity in the original model and how you elected to acknowledge it and deal with it.
 Post-conflict justice and the economic size variables are significant in only one of the adjustments (incidentally: the residual bootstrap).
 It's at least a little amusing that a model that better incorporates the proportionality of key right-hand side predictors, and makes a reasoned post-estimation design choice to re-estimate with a square term, results in new models for which "robustness" often suggests no discernible effects at all.
 But again, make of that what you will.

 ## Conclusion

 The point here isn't to chastise past scholarship or deride the work done by others.
 It's also not to litigate whether there's value to post-conflict justice institutions.
 Sometimes there's value---normative value---in making amends for past wrongs and broadcasting what exactly those wrongs were irregarding whether there's a downstream benefit in which investors part with their money and send it to you.
+The point is instead that some anticipatory diagnostics and rudimentary model diagnostics can materially change the inferences you'd like to report.

+Make reasoned design choices about what you can anticipate about the distribution of the inputs into your model.
+That might indicate in advance the kind of non-linearity the fitted-residual plot will suggest from your basic linear model.
+It may suggest proportional/magnitude changes that are not linear on its raw scale.
+Making reasoned choices about what to do with these before running the model may change the inferences you'd like to report.
+Choosing post-modeling re-estimation techniques based on model diagnostics may lead to re-estimations that further change the inferences you'd like to report.

-The point is instead that heteroskedasticity, and how you elect to deal with it, can matter a great deal to your test statistics.
-You should always look at your data.
-You should also make reasoned design choices about the inputs into the regression model and what they might mean for the outputs you'd like to report from the regression model.
-If they're that sensitive to a model that violates an important assumption, and to a particular approach that deals with it, it may be worth noting the results are potentially a function of these choices.
+It is also the case that heteroskedasticity, and how you elect to deal with it, can matter a great deal to your test statistics.
+The presence of heteroskedasticity means the important test statistics you care about are suspect.
+If those test statistics are that sensitive to a model that violates an important assumption, and to a particular approach that deals with that particular violation, it may be worth noting the results you'd like to emphasize are potentially a function of these choices.